Understanding Adoption Cases

 Additional Adoption Resources

 The Adoption/Guardianship Case Manager reviews all initial pleadings in adoptions filed in the Court, including adoption petitions filed in the Juvenile Court as a result of terminations of parental rights in abuse/neglect cases.
 She assists attorneys and petitioners in completing documents and filings and makes referrals for investigative services where appropriate.
+However, she does not provide legal advice.

-The Adoption Clerk at Montgomery County Circuit Court handles filings of petitions for adoption, including stepparent adoptions, foreign re-adoptions, agency adoptions, independent adoptions, surrogate adoptions, and the termination of parental rights of children (TPR).
+The Adoption Clerk at Montgomery County Circuit Court handles filings of petitions for adoption, including stepparent adoptions, foreign re-adoptions, agency adoptions, independent adoptions, adult adoptions, and the termination of parental rights of children (TPR).

 For additional information, contact the: